EXPE Long Call Strategy

 What is a long call on EXPE?

 A long call on EXPE is the long call strategy applied to EXPE (stock).
 The strategy is structurally bullish: A long call buys upside exposure with a fixed maximum loss equal to the premium paid; profit accrues if the underlying closes above the strike plus premium at expiration.
-With EXPE stock trading near $217.17, the strikes shown on this page are snapped to the nearest listed EXPE chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With EXPE stock at $331.12 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed EXPE chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are EXPE long call max profit and max loss calculated?